-In addition, a financial intermediary has a reporting duty to the regulatory body in the event that he or she is aware of, or has reasonable suspicion, as regards the criminal origin of the assets involved (eg, the assets are connected to a predicate offence of money laundering, a criminal organisation or terrorism financing activities).
-In case of reporting, the financial intermediary is to monitor the clients' assets for a period of up to 20 days (during which the regulatory body is to review the reporting made).
+In addition, a financial intermediary has a reporting duty to the regulatory body in the event that he or she is aware, or has reasonable suspicion, of the criminal origin of the assets involved (eg, the assets are connected to a predicate offence of money laundering, a criminal organisation or terrorism financing activities).
+Since the entry into force of the new Anti-Money Laundering Act (AMLA) on 1 January 2023, in the event of reporting, the regulatory body is no longer subject to a 20-day deadline for the reporting to a criminal prosecution authority.
+In this context, the financial intermediary now has the right, under certain circumstances, to terminate the business relationship if the regulatory body does not inform it within 40 working days that it is transmitting the reported information to a prosecution authority.
+In any event, a paper trail must be maintained.
 If the case is transferred to a criminal prosecution authority following the reporting, the financial intermediary is to implement a full freeze on the account for up to five days until a decision to maintain the freeze is made by the criminal authority.
-An immediate freezing of assets is, however, required for assets connected to persons whose details were transmitted to the financial intermediary by the Swiss Financial Market Supervisory Authority (FINMA), the Federal Gaming Board or a self-regulatory organisation (SRO) due to a suspicion of being involved with or supporting terroristic activities.
+An immediate freezing of assets is, however, required for assets connected to persons whose details were transmitted to the financial intermediary by the Swiss Financial Market Supervisory Authority (FINMA), the Federal Gaming Board or a self-regulatory organisation (SRO) due to a suspicion of the involvement or the support of terrorist activities.